syntithenai/hermod/README.md

 After a period of silence or failed recognition attempts, the microphone will turn itself back to hotword mode.

-!!!
-Web Service
+### Example Web Service

-Web service hosts sample page with oauth login via google.
+The web service hosts a sample page with oauth login via google.
 When a user logs in, a password is generated and the mosquitto server password file is updated and reloaded.

 If environment variables are set for google oauth, users can login using google to identify themselves.
 If not set, the user defaults to no_user_login and all browsers accessing the page will share messages.